 Students with an interest in learning the functions of a specific HCRHS department can apply to become a Student Assistant or Technology Intern.
 This is an alternate educational program which permits students to engage in volunteer work for academic credit.
 Grading is on a pass-fail basis.
 The program will help HCRHS students acquire employability and interpersonal workplace skills.
 Students approved to be a “Student Assistant” will be available to assist with any school related task that does not involve confidential records or information.
 They will perform a variety of general and specific office and support functions of a responsible nature centering on activities of their assigned department.
 Responsibilities are frequently public in nature and the Student Assistant will learn interpersonal skills, and be able to interact with staff, public, and external constituents in a prompt and professional manner.
 Interested students can apply to become a student assistant only in lieu of taking a study hall.
 Students can become departmental assistants only with the written permission of a counselor and the administrator in charge.

 The Peer Mentor course offers students the opportunity to serve as peer supports for students with disabilities by serving as mentors in unit lunch, activity clubs, extra curricular activities and, where possible, common academic or elective courses.
 Students will learn about various disabilities, adaptations, accommodations and modifications for both physical and intellectual disabilities as well as barrier free environments.
 The course goal is to enhance the participation of students with and without disabilities as friends and members of the school community, to diminish stereotypes and negative perceptions of disabilities and to encourage opportunities for students with disabilities to interact with non-disabled peers.
-The course is an Alternate Credit Pathway experience; students will be required to meet with instructors during unit lunch periods, once a week for 8 weeks at the start of the school year (Sept-Oct), and participate in online instruction.
-Click here for information on enrolling in an Alternate Credit Pathway course.
 This course may be repeated.